tangbao/NJ-MVC-Appointment-Helper/README.md

 ### Configuration & Deployment

+> In the current version, the bot is not persistent.
+It means that everything will lose after you restart the bot.
+You
+> have to create the subscriptions again.

 - `git clone https://github.com/tangbao/njmvc_appt_helper.git`
 - [Optional but recommended] Create and activate your virtual env, like Anaconda.
 - `pip install -r requirements.txt`